-No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals 1 Implement the project to ensure that the minimum number and intensity of lights are in use The following actions/ controls will be implemented to minimise the number and intensity of lights to meet the objective: No lights used when practicable All non-essential lighting to be switched off when not in use Reduce unnecessary lighting at sea All construction lighting to be switched off when not in use Construction or and/or clearing within 1 km from the nearest part of Mardie Pool to only occur during daylight hours to minimise lighting impacts on terrestrial fauna Night-time vehicle movements will be minimised to minimise potential vehicle strikes of Pilbara leaf-nosed An annual external audit will be undertaken at least six weeks prior to every marine turtle nesting season which begins in October.
+No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals 1 Implement the project to ensure that the minimum number and intensity of lights are in use The following actions/ controls will be implemented to minimise the number and intensity of lights to meet the objective: No lights used when practicable All non-essential lighting to be switched off when not in use Reduce unnecessary lighting at sea All construction lighting to be switched off when not in use Construction or and/or clearing within 1 km from the nearest part of Mardie Pool to only occur during daylight hours to minimise lighting impacts on terrestrial fauna Night-time vehicle movements will be minimised to minimise potential vehicle strikes of Pilbara leaf-nosed Indicator: Lights used are the minimum number and intensity practicable Method: A comparative assessment of lighting design to identify the minimum number and intensity of lights required to meet lighting objectives while addressing human health and safety There may be a trade-off between the number of lights and intensity of each light (explore with modelling using conventional lighting design software) Location: Mardie Project Area, Optimisation Area and Quarry Area An annual external audit will be undertaken at least six weeks prior to every marine turtle nesting season which begins in October.
 This timing also coincides with the beginning of the arrival of migrating shorebirds to the area (around September).
 Recommendations for modifications/upgrading of components will then be undertaken prior to nesting season.
 Additional audits to be scheduled as necessary (e.g. following major weather Performance against management target - annually in the MS1175 Compliance Assessment Report (CAR) and the EPBC compliance reports Exceedance of management target - annually in the CAR and EPBC compliance reports Reporting on the review and revision of management actions - annually in the CAR and the EPBC compliance report The Illumination Plan will be implemented MS 1175, EPBC 2018/8236